The SEA LIFE Trust’s Sanctuary Mission

 Little White has a cautious and reserved demeanour until she gets to know her surroundings or the people nearby.
 She tends to follow Little Grey's lead, and forms a close bond with select members of her care team.
 Little White is also incredibly patient and likes to take her time exploring her surroundings.

-Cornish Sea Sanctuary
+Cornish Seal Sanctuary

-The SEA LIFE Trust also runs the Cornish Seal Sanctuary on the Helford Estuary in Gweek, where sick and injured seal pups receive expert care at the onsite Seal Hospital so that, once they have regained full health, they can be released back to their home in the sea.
+The SEA LIFE TRUST also runs the Cornish Seal Sanctuary on the Helford Estuary in Gweek, where sick and injured seal pups receive expert care at the onsite Seal Hospital so that, once they have regained full health, they can be released back to their home in the sea.

 Meet some the residents